How Low Self-Value Impacts On Us

-It is important to know that low self-esteem is a common problem for many people and you are not alone.
-Low self-esteem can occur as part of a current problem (such as depression) or as a result of other problems (such as chronic illness, relationship problems) or it can be a problem in itself.
-Either way the good news is that you can take steps towards developing more healthy self-esteem.
+It is important to know that low self-value is a common problem for many people and you are not alone.
+Low self-value can occur as part of a current problem (such as depression) or as a result of other problems (such as chronic illness, relationship problems) or it can be a problem in itself.
+Either way the good news is that you can take steps towards developing more healthy self-value.

 Negative Emotions.
-A person with low self-esteem might often feel sad, depressed, anxious, guilty, ashamed, frustrated or angry.
+A person with low self-value might often feel sad, depressed, anxious, guilty, ashamed, frustrated or angry.

 Ignoring Positive Qualities.
 When compliments are given to them, they might brush such comments aside or say that “it was all luck” or “it wasn’t that big a deal.”
 Instead, they might focus on what they didn’t do or the mistakes they made.